Pellissippi Parkway: Route description

-The Pellissippi Parkway continues south through a near-complete cloverleaf interchange with Kingston Pike about 1/2 mi beyond, which carries U.S Routes 11 and 70.
+The Pellissippi Parkway continues south through a near-complete cloverleaf interchange with Kingston Pike about 1/2 mi beyond, which carries U.S. Routes 11 and 70.
 Here, the city limits of Knoxville begin snaking along the freeway's right-of-way to the Tennessee River.
 The parkway crosses a Norfolk Southern Railway line and the Sinking Creek arm of Fort Loudon Lake ahead of its diamond interchange with Westland Drive.
 A short distance later, the freeway curves east within a diamond interchange with SR 332 (Northshore Drive); the interchange includes a ramp from the eastbound parkway to Town Center Boulevard, providing access to a shopping center.
 A few miles later the Pellissippi Parkway veers south onto a peninsula within Toole's Bend, a bend of the Tennessee River, then curves southeast and crosses the Fort Loudoun Lake impoundment of the river, which forms the Knox–Blount County line, on the Lt.
 Alexander "Sandy" Bonnyman Memorial Bridge.
-On the eastside of the river, the highway enters the northern outskirts of the city of Alcoa, within which it remains to its eastern end.
+On the east side of the river, the highway enters the northern outskirts of the city of Alcoa, within which it remains to its eastern end.
 The freeway has a diamond interchange with SR 333 (Topside Road) and crosses a CSX rail line.
 The Pellissippi Parkway then curves southeast through a cloverleaf interchange with US 129 (Alcoa Highway) north of McGhee Tyson Airport.
 The freeway then has a southbound-only exit and northbound-only entrance with Cusick Road and crosses a final Norfolk Southern rail line before reaching its terminus at a half diamond interchange with SR 33 (Old Knoxville Highway) near the Eagleton Village community.
 This interchange is graded to allow future extension of the parkway.